zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/backing-field.md

 private int AuthorId => _authorId;
 ```

 If the property is private, but you don't declare a backing field, EF Core will infer it for you when building the data model.

-In the specific case, if the key property is defined private as shown below.
+In the specific case, if the key property is defined with a `private` access modifier as shown below.

 ```csharp
 public class Author